Primary Navigation Mobile

 Volkswagen says its new 79kWh battery pack and 286hp motor has boosted the five-seat model’s WLTP driving range from 258 to 282 miles.
 The twin-motor GTX variant is less efficient.
 The extra motor on the front axle cuts the MPV’s maximum range down to 254 miles which, in fairness, isn’t a huge difference.
 However, the performance difference between the two models isn’t worth sacrificing range for.

 You can improve your lot by opting for the long-wheelbase Buzz, as that comes with a larger 86kWh battery.
-But, because it’s dragging around a load of extra metal and two more seats, it only pushes the MPV’s official range up to 290 miles.
-We reckon both versions of the Buzz will have a real-world range of just over 200 miles.
+But, because it’s dragging around a load of extra metal and two more seats, it only pushes the MPV’s official range up to 291 miles.
+Both versions of the Buzz have a real-world range of just over 200 miles, with around 230 miles possible from the LWB model with careful driving.

 If you only need a five-seat electric car, we recommend you think carefully about whether the Buzz is right for you.
 If you can do without the standard Buzz’s cavernous boot capacity (which we’d wager most drivers can), the Kia EV6 is a far more convenient electric car to own, thanks to its real-world range of more than 300 miles.